Kristis/iot-relay42/README.md

 - Start telegraf sentinels
   * ```telegraf --config /telegraf/telegraf-sentinel-1.conf```
   * ```telegraf --config /telegraf/telegraf-sentinel-2.conf```
-- Start dataloader
+- Start Dataloader
 - Start Iot Data API

 ### Docker
 **__ NOT FINISHED__**
 There is issue with Kafka component, dataloader can connect to it, because kafka can not elect leader.
-Something something ```KAFKA_ADVERTISED_HOST_NAME```
+Something something ```KAFKA_ADVERTISED_HOST_NAME```.
+All components are in place, but still needs work to be done.